- Status: Sold

-About This 1870 St George’s For Sale In Dublin Ireland
+About This 1870 St George’s In Dublin Ireland

 St George’s is a most impressive towered and gabled red-brick Gothic-Revival house.
 It was built in the late 1870’s designed by George Coppinger Ashlin, one of the leading Irish architects of the 19th century.
 St George’s is one of the finest examples of both the neo-Gothic and Arts and Crafts movements.